-The "Management Fees" and "Total Annual Expenses" have been adjusted to reflect the decrease in the management fee from 1.85% to 1.50% effective August 24, 2022.

-- Class C shares and Class L shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.75% and 0.25%, respectively, of the average daily net assets attributable to Class C shares and Class L shares.
-The Distribution Fee is payable on a monthly basis.
-See "Plan of Distribution." - CLO expenses are not included in the Other Expenses.
-If such expenses were included, they would be approximately 0.01% of the Fund's net assets. - The Adviser and the Fund have entered into the Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary annual operating expenses of the Fund (including offering expenses, but excluding taxes, interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses), to the extent that they exceed 2.25%, 3.00%, 2.00% and 2.50% per annum of the Fund's average daily net assets attributable to Class A, Class C, Class I and Class L shares, respectively.
+- While neither the Fund nor the Distributor imposes an initial sales charge, if you buy Class M shares through certain financial intermediaries, they may directly charge you transaction or other fees in such amount as they may determine.
+Please consult your financial firm for additional information. - The "Management Fees" and "Total Annual Expenses" have been adjusted to reflect the decrease in the management fee from 1.85% to 1.50% effective August 24, 2022. - 3 Class M shares will pay to the Distributor a Distribution Fee that will accrue at an annual rate equal to 0.75% of the average daily net assets attributable to Class M shares and is payable on a monthly basis.
+See "Plan of Distribution." - 4 CLO expenses are not included in the Other Expenses.
+If such expenses were included, they would be approximately 0.01% of the Fund's net assets. - The Adviser and the Fund have entered into the Expense Limitation Agreement under which the Adviser has agreed contractually to waive its fees and to pay or absorb the ordinary annual operating expenses of the Fund (including offering expenses, but excluding taxes, interest, brokerage commissions, acquired fund fees and expenses and extraordinary expenses), to the extent that they exceed 2.75% per annum of the Fund's average daily net assets attributable to Class M shares.
 In consideration of the Adviser's agreement to limit the Fund's expenses, the Fund has agreed to repay the Adviser in the amount of any fees waived and Fund expenses paid or absorbed, subject to the limitations that: (1) the reimbursement for fees and expenses will be made only if payable not more than three years from the date on which they were incurred; and (2) the reimbursement may not be made if it would cause the lesser of the Expense Limitation in place at the time of waiver or at the time of reimbursement to be exceeded.
-The Expense Limitation Agreement will remain in effect at least through April 30, 2024, unless and until the Board approves its modification or termination.
+The Expense Limitation Agreement will remain in effect at least through April 30, 2024 unless and until the Board approves its modification or termination.
 This agreement may be terminated only by the Board on 60 days' written notice to the Adviser.
 The Expense Limitation Agreement may be renewed at the Adviser's and Board's discretion.
 See "Management of the Fund."
-The total annual expenses in this fee table is different from the ratio of expenses to average net assets given in the Fund.
-The total annual expenses in this fee table is different from the ratio of expenses to average net assets given in the Fund.
+The total annual expenses in this fee table is different from the ratio of expenses to average net assets given in the Financial Highlights, because the Financial Highlights do not include acquired fund fees and expenses.

 The Summary of Expenses Table describes the fees and expenses that you may pay if you buy and hold shares of the Fund.
-You may qualify for sales load discounts on purchases of Class A and Class L shares if you and your family invest, or agree to invest in the future, at least \$100,000 and \$250,000, respectively, in the Fund.
-More information about these and other discounts is available from your financial professional and in "Purchase Terms" starting on page 95 of this prospectus.
-More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 76 of this prospectus.
+More information about management fees, fee waivers and other expenses is available in "Management of the Fund" starting on page 72 of this prospectus.

-The following example illustrates the hypothetical expenses that you would pay on a \$1,000 investment assuming annual expenses attributable to shares remain unchanged and shares earn a 5% annual return (the example assumes the Fund's Expense Limitation Agreement will remain in effect for only one year):
+The following example illustrates the hypothetical expenses that you would pay on a \$1,000 investment assuming annual expenses attributable to shares remain unchanged and shares earn a 5% annual return (the example assumes the Fund's Expense Limitation Agreement will remain in effect for only one year and does not include any transaction fee that may be imposed by certain financial intermediaries):